KAIZN-io/Voy/README.md

 The Docker setup also includes a container for creating scheduled backups of the database.
 Here is how to set them up:

 1. Copy `ofelia.example.ini` to `ofelia.ini`.
 Use the example values or adapt them to your preference.
 See: [mcuadros/ofelia](https://github.com/mcuadros/ofelia)
-2. You can now start your database backups with `docker-compose up -d db-backups`
+2. You can now start your database backups with `docker-compose up -d db-backup`

 #### Adapt the location of the backups
 The location where the backups are stored can be adapted in the `.env` file with the `DB_BACKUP_DIR` variable.